rgwan/librech551/README.md

 TODO
 ------------
-Implement UART programming function for CH554 working on USB Host mode (It is very simple to realize: just add serial port interface to the program and 0x619e, accumulate checksum in packet tail).
+Implement chip programming via UART for devices workign on USB Host mode.
+(It is very simple to realize: just add serial port interface to the program and 0x619e, accumulate checksum in packet tail).

-Implement new CH55x ISP protocol (bootloader version > 2.30), now we have no chip shipped with new bootloader: WCH's FAE said that they will send chips with new bootloader after Apr.2018.
+Implement new CH55x ISP protocol (for bootloader version > 2.30), for now we don't have any chip shipped with the new bootloader: WCH's FAE said that they will release chips with new bootloader after Apr.2018.

-Contributions are always welcome.
+__Contributions are always welcome__

 Command Line Parameters
 ------------